-Currently the Luce Scholars Program sends scholars to: Cambodia, China, Hong Kong, India, Indonesia, Japan, South Korea, Laos, Malaysia, Mongolia, the Philippines, Singapore, Taiwan, Thailand, and Vietnam.
-Placement in any other countries is not possible.
+Currently the Luce Scholars Program sends scholars to the following 17 countries: Cambodia, China, Hong Kong, India, Indonesia, Japan, Laos, Malaysia, Mongolia, Myanmar, Nepal,l the Philippines, Singapore, South Korea, Taiwan, Thailand, and Vietnam.
+Placement in any other country is not possible.

 Stanford is allowed to nominate three applicants to the Luce Program.

 Institutional nomination is the only way to apply.
 Applications submitted directly to the Luce Foundation will not be accepted.